 It wasn’t until I started cooking regularly that I realized I had been taking my kitchen sink for granted.
 Previously, my only bonding time with the kitchen sink had been living in an apartment with no dishwasher (never again).
 Now that I had decided to eat more than instant ramen noodles and anything microwavable, I had discovered the delicate balance between the chef and the kitchen sink.
 Suddenly I had more than just flatware and cereal bowls to pile into my twin-sided stainless steel tub.
 Muffin tins, cutting boards, blender tops, crock pots, wine glasses – my dirty dishes are varied and my sink is too small!

-This single dad with young sons requested a “hip” yet functional kitchen.
+This single dad with young sons wanted a “hip” yet functional kitchen.
 He wanted a space to entertain friends and prepare amazing meals for his children.
-In order to create a space that reflects this dad’s one-of-a-kind personality, we went with a comfortable and contemporary look.
+We wanted a space that reflects this dad’s one-of-a-kind personality so we went with a comfortable and contemporary look.
 Bold colors, stainless steel accents, and some personal touches were used to give this dad the kitchen of his dreams.